Espresso Gin & Tonic

 Can't decide to go with an iced coffee or an afternoon cocktail?
-Here's a both-in-one drink: the Espresso Gin & Tonic is a caffeinated take on the classic Gin Highball.
+Here's the solution for your dilemma: the Espresso Gin & Tonic is a caffeinated take on the popular highball.

 Gin and Tonic with espresso coffee